openlookeng/hetu-core/hetu-docs/en/preagg/overview.md

 can't be differentiated, Cubes can't be used as it might result in incorrect result.
 We are working on a solution to overcome this limitation.

 ## Supported Connectors
-The following are supported Connectors for storing a cube
+The following are supported Connectors for storing a Cube
 1. Hive
 2. Memory
 3. Clickhouse